 Margaux has been investigating the relationship between diet and disease since 2013, when a minor infection triggered a cascade of chronic GI and inflammatory issues.
 A challenging few years knee-deep in medical tests, pharmaceuticals, and confused physicians led her to self-educate and explore the power of food as medicine.

-Margaux is a freelance content writer with a B.A. from Ursinus College and has an array of academic, professional, and volunteer experience in sustainable food systems, meditation, palliative care, teaching, and intercultural communication.
+Margaux is a freelance content marketer and writer with a B.A. from Ursinus College.
+She has an array of academic, professional, and volunteer experience in sustainable food systems, meditation, palliative care, teaching, and intercultural communication.
 She currently lives in San Diego, California.